 Failure to respond adequately to all points noted in an office action means your trademark application will be denied.

 Note: Why the change of timelines?
-The Trademark Modernization Act, which authorizes Examining Attorneys to set a much shorter response period, goes into effect December 17, 2020.
+The Trademark Modernization Act, which authorizes Examining Attorneys to set a much shorter response period, goes into effect in 2021 and 2022.
 It authorizes shorter office action response times, anywhere between two (2) months and six (6) months from the Office Action issuance date.
+Most office action responses require a three (3) month response.
 If needed, an applicant may request to extend the shortened response deadline.

 What types of Nonfinal Office Actions are there?